SherG/cool-iron/blog/jamstack.md

 <em>Note: If you're new to Google Page Speed Insights, realize that there is some natural fluctuation in scores: you may click their "Analyze" button 3 times in a row and get slightly different scores.
 Also realize that you should click it several times if you see a low score, because ocassionally there's a "hiccup" in their stats and an ultra-fast site will temporarily display a mediocre score.</em>

+### Decoupling your WordPress or Drupal site

+If you have a <a href="https://www.drupal.org/" target="blank">Drupal</a> or WordPress site you can still obtain some benefits of JAMstack by decoupling your front-end from your back-end.
+This will give you what's called a "headless CMS."
+Biilman considers this to be an <em>adaptation</em> to the JAMstack.

+For more information on decoupling, see <a href="https://www.netlify.com/with/drupal/?" target="blank">this guidance from Netlify</a> and <a href="https://www.acquia.com/resources/decoupled-drupal" target="blank">this from Acquia</a>, and <a href="https://pantheon.io/features/decoupled-cms" target="blank">this from Pantheon</a>.

 ## What is JAMstack's maturity?

 In my next article, I'll drill down on the JAMstack-WordPress-Drupal comparisons, discuss where I think JAMstack needs to head to obtain significant market share from non-developers, and float some ideas for decision-making.